Biology and Health Division

 • Website

-PTL HiLight – Intimate Exploration of Life: High Spatial and Temporal Resolution Analysis
+PTL HiLight – An Intimate Exploration of Life: Analysis with High Spatial and Temporal Resolution

-The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research by creating Long-Term Thematic Projects (PTLs).
-The overall aim of these programs is to support research in Montpellier, to foster new scientific frontiers, and to support training through research.
-After consulting with our community and discussions organized by the Biology-Health Cluster, two PTLs in Biology-Health have emerged.
-The first concerns the development of new experimental models for the translational research of tomorrow (called COSMIC), while the second concerns high spatial and temporal resolution analysis of living organisms (called HiLight).
+The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research through the creation of Long-Term Thematic Projects (PTLs).
+The overall goal of these programs is to support research in Montpellier, foster new frontiers in science, and promote training through research.
+Following consultation with our community and discussions organized by the Biology-Health Cluster, two PTLs in Biology-Health have emerged.
+The first concerns the development of new experimental models for the translational research of tomorrow (called COSMIC), and the second concerns high-resolution spatial and temporal analysis of living organisms (called HiLight).